Skip Navigation Links

 Widget v12 (W12) is the current iteration of an OOP based language with a thirty odd year history.
 However, the versioning is misleading; the only thing v1 and v12 have in common is the basic idea of being object oriented.
 Beyond that, they diverge sharply in implementation. v11 was a watershed version for the language, with a heavy shift towards a more Enoch Plus like syntax, but adapted towards a "pure" object oriented approach.

 However v11 was rushed to market to staunch the loss of share to E+, but was lacking some key pieces that had been core to the Widget concept for many years and touched off bitter complaints among its developer community.
-The most notable missing piece was the built in support of Design Patterns that many considered to be an integral part of technology.

 W12 still has a reasonable market share, and most new apps written three to four years ago were written with W12, making it a useful language to know.
-Widget v12 has semi-interactive debugging, solid debug tools, and almost too much logging.
+Widget v12 has semi-interactive debugging, solid debug tools, and perhaps too much logging.

 WIDGETSCRIPT (WScript)